 Forget retribution, what’s your policy and mechanism for employees to report problems at all?

 The fact is, if you haven’t implemented regular pulses to measure employee satisfaction and engagement for the operational benefits you can achieve, you better get serious about it for the liability of it.
+You will find the answer to the question of how #MeToo affects HR.

-Workforce Feedback is a 365 day a Year Process
+#Metoo Affects HR So Workforce Feedback is a 365 day a Year Process

 Employee engagement surveys are the main formal mechanism for gathering and measuring employee sentiment in an actionable way.
 The problem historically has been that these are often onerous, annual (or longer) surveys that get ignored or are viewed as a chore for employees.
 They frequently don’t result in visible changes to the work environment and employees become disengaged.